andrewfhart/andrewfhart.github.com/_posts/2015-11-15-step-by-step-tic-tac-toe.markdown

 Step 3: Start filling in the gaps
 =================================

-Now that we've laid everything out, and spent time thinking about the problem and planning our solution, it's time to start imeplementing our solution in code.
-Fortunately, thanks to our work so far, we've got a blueprint for what needs to be done, so all we really have to do is think of a good way to implement it.
+Now that we've laid everything out, and have spent time thinking about the problem and planning our solution, it's time to start imeplementing our solution in code.
+Fortunately, thanks to the work we've done so far, we now have a blueprint for what needs to be done, so all we really have to do is think of a good way to implement it.
 Let's start with something
 easy: determining who goes first.